SCOTTISH THISTLE TARTAN DAY SCOTTISH THISTLE

 W. Neil Fraser, as Past Chairman of the Clans and Scottish Societies of Canada, represented CASSOC at a conference convened by the Caledonian Foundation, USA Incorporated, in Sarasota FL, in March of 1996.
 He reported on the efforts of CASSOC to establish Tartan Day as a national event to celebrate our Scottish heritage in Canada since 1987, and he explained why April 6th was more appropriate than Canada Day (July 1st) or Independance Day (July 4th).
 Participants showed great interest and the Coalition of US Scottish Organizations subsequently adopted the concept in 1997.
 The government of the USA followed suit on March 20, 1998, as Tartan Day was proclaimed nationally when Senate Resolution 155 (S.Res.
 155), proposed by US Senate Republican majority leader Trent Lott, was passed unanimously.

-In 2003, the Québec National Assembly finally passed Act 190 recognizing the Scottish immigrants who first settled in Québec over 400 years ago, making the Scots one of the founding peoples of Québec.
+For several years, Québec resisted as it already had a special day to honour all cultural communities in the province.
+But, thanks to the efforts of many people, on December 18th, 2003, the Québec National Assembly passed Act 190 recognizing the Scottish immigrants who first settled in Québec over 400 years ago, making the Scots one of the founding peoples of Québec.
 The Act further recognized contributions which the Scottish community of Québec had made to the economic, social and cultural development of the province.
-The Act proclaimed Tartan Day to be 6 April in each and every year.
+The Act proclaimed Tartan Day to be celebrated on April 6th of each and every year.
 Other than the French who constitute the majority of citizens in the province, no other nationality or group of ethic origin has ever received such an honour.

 Here are the Provinces of Canada, in order, on which Tartan Day was "officially" proclaimed: